dariusrichardson55/Security-Information-and-Event-Management-Splunk/README.md

 <b><h1>Splunk Project</h1></b>

 As a cybersecurity analyst, It is important to have a good understanding and practical experience in Security Information and Event Management so I took the opportunity to demonstrate this by doing a Slunk project that provides a walk-through on how to use Splunk with various features that would be commonly used in tech companies.
-The project will consist of tasks each showing how to use Splunk's features.
+The project will consist of tasks each showing how to use Splunk's features and functionalities.

 This project will consist of the following tasks: